Tom MacDonald (rapper): 2024–2025: Proud to Be a Problem, No Lies, Truthurts, and second Mac Lethal feud

-On September 11, 2025, MacDonald released the single "Charlie" in honor of Charlie Kirk, an American conservative political activist who was assassinated the day prior while speaking at a TPUSA public debate event.
+On September 11, MacDonald released the single "Charlie" in honor of Charlie Kirk, an American right-wing political activist who was assassinated the day prior while speaking at a public debate event at Utah Valley College.
 The music video for "Charlie" reached the number-one spot on YouTube's trending music chart.
 By September 18, "Charlie" had reached 8.2 million views on YouTube.
-After its first week, the song reached the number one spot on Billboard’s Digital Song Sales chart.
+After its first week, the song reached the number one spot on Billboard's Digital Song Sales chart.
+On November 7, MacDonald released the album Truthurts, which featured the singles "The Devil Is A Democrat", "Facts", "Charlie", and "Daddy's Home".
+That same day he also released the album No Lies, which featured the singles "God Mode", "Everybody Needs Me", and "Me vs. You".